eSolcan/Warframe-InspectorGadget/README.md

 InspectorGadget can be used to simply look for the correct tiles in various missions for farming Nanospores and Polymer.

-It can also be used to look for specific layouts in disruption missions (currently supported - Kappa and Apollo), and subsequently analyze a full run, displaying times of key inserts, demolyst kills, expected 46 round time, amongst other stats.
+It can also be used to look for specific layouts in some disruption missions, and subsequently analyze a full run, displaying times of key inserts, demolyst kills, expected 45 round time (level cap), amongst other stats.
 A chart containing time/round is created at the end of the run and all raw data collected is dumped to a file, allowing users to analyze all the data in minute detail.

 Lastly, InspectorGadget can also parse through Cascade map layout, showing a sequence of numbers which indicate the number of exolizers in each room.